 Mary Jeanne van Appledorn (Music) was promoted to the rank of Horn Professor.

 The Lady Raiders won the national women's basketball championship.

 Also recognized this year was Jeannine McHaney, Associate Director of Athletics.
-Besides being named the 1993 Administrator of the Year The Women's Basketball Coaches Association she was also awarded the Outstanding Women in Education Award and the Golden Key Award from the Women in Communications organization.
+Besides being named the 1993 Administrator of the Year by the Women's Basketball Coaches Association, McHaney was also awarded the Outstanding Women in Education Award and the Golden Key Award from the Women in Communications organization.

 Michi Atkins, a member of the women's basketball team from 1993-1996, was named Southwest Conference Woman Athlete of the Year in 1995 and 1996.